drowe67/freedv-gui/USER_MANUAL.md

     * Fix capitalization of distance units in FreeDV Reporter window.
 (PR #642)
     * Rename KHz to kHz in documentation and UI.
 (PR #643)
     * Avoid calculating distances in FreeDV Reporter window for those with invalid grid squares.
 (PR #646)
+    * Fix display bugs in FreeDV Reporter window when switching between dark and light mode.
+(PR #646)
 2. Enhancements:
     * Allow user to refresh status message even if it hasn't been changed.
 (PR #632)
     * Increase priority of status message highlight.
 (PR #632)